 Kindly do not use boric acid or any other type of household chemical for bed bug infestations as these approaches don’t work and will most likely end up getting you and your family sick.

-Itching can lead to excessive scratching and it may cause skin infection.
+Itching can lead to excessive scratching, and it may cause skin infection.
 So, it’s necessary to remove them ASAP.
 Some specialists suggest that boric acid will help to kill bugs.
-It will be helpful but it’s not sure that is boric acid will help to kill bugs or not.
+It will be helpful, but it’s not sure whether boric acid will help kill bugs.

 One Small Request